 Copying Data: cPanel Account or Reseller Access

 If you only happen to have a cPanel account username and password, there are two options.
 The first is to create a backup using the cPanel GUI on the source server, download it to the target server, and restore it from the command line.
-For ease of use, all of these functions are encompassed in the WHM tool handily titled “Copy an Account From Another Server With an Account Password”.
+For ease of use, these functions are encompassed in the WHM tool handily titled “Copy an Account From Another Server With an Account Password”.

 This cPanel tool, like all the others we will go over, is used on the target server.
 It allows you to enter a domain name, hostname, or IP address for a source server, as well as the username and password combination for logging into cPanel.
 The tool will function very well for a single cPanel account if the servers can reach each other and the source server supports a generation of backups from the cPanel account.